January 4th and 5th, 2020

 Are walkers allowed?

 Walkers are not only allowed, they are encouraged.
-We do not care what speed you go, as long as you finish within the time limit (8 hours for ALL race distances.)
+We do not care what speed you go, as long as you finish within the time limit (5 hours for ALL race distances; if you think you’ll take longer than 5 hours, please email us to arrange an early start.)
 All finish line food and festivities remain out until the last person finishes, so no worries about anything disappearing before you make it to the finish line.
 There’s even a special award for the person who perseveres the longest!
 This is a great race for first timers at any distance, and we’ve turned lots of people into half marathoners at this event!

 Are pets allowed?